abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_4_Basic_Concepts/Section_4.md

 - It's not strictly part of the executable program, however, the program won't work without it.

-- *#*: Indicates a preporcessing directive, an instuction to a program before compiling.
+- *#*: Indicates a preprocessing directive, an instruction to a program before compiling.

 - Many preprocessors are directives.